 When a virtual machine has been orphaned, with a few quick fixes you can resolve the issue and, depending on the circumstances, either recover or remove the orphaned VM.
 A virtual machine management and monitoring tool will help simplify and speed up this process.

 My favorite tool for the purpose is easily SolarWinds VMAN.
 By centralizing your VM management—including capacity planning, sprawl reduction, and dealing with orphaned, abandoned, or powered-off VMs—the software stops and prevents unnecessary resource utilization that could be distributed elsewhere.
-You can try a fully functional trial of SolarWinds VMAN free for 30 days.
+You can try a fully functional trial of SolarWinds VMAN free for 30 days or test drive a free demo.

 In short, a good tool will assist you in dealing with any issues you may encounter with an orphaned virtual machine.
 Orphaned VMs don’t need to be a headache when you use an automatic tool to approach their management.